Lyon, France is a city of delightful contrast — a sensational mix of modern and old-world charm.

 During four nights around the 8th, the city of Lyon becomes alive with lights, color, parades, and more!
 You can read the full story of why this event takes place here.

 It is hard to explain how beautiful this event is in words, especially because some of the most beautiful buildings in Lyon are used as backdrops for the light shows and the result is simply stunning!
-Check out the below video for a sneak peek from last year’s festival.
+Check out the below video for a sneak peek at the 2019 festival.

 Where to stay closeby: MiHotel Tour Rose (mid-luxe)